-• The essay portion will be your formal write-up on the ideas that you want to present as your answer.
-In this section, be sure to use concrete examples, and make some generalizations or predictions concerning your observation.
-As a formal write-up, you must have this section with an original title, your header, and cohesive essay style structure.
-In this section, you must have at least 500 words or more on the topic (failure to do so will result in you earning a zero for that individual assignment).
+(information reported secondhand will not be accepted).
+Each assignment will consist of a formal write-up on the ideas that you want to present as your answer.
+Be sure to use concrete examples, and make generalizations or predictions concerning your observations.
+As a formal write-up, you must have an essay with an original title, your header, and cohesive essay style structure.
+Each assignment must have at least 500 words or more on the topic (not including title and header information) - failure to do so will result in your earning a zero (0) for that individual assignment.